 Khal Drogo stands over her as she eats, his face hard, but as she continues Daenerys begins to see pride in his eyes.
 When she is done, Daenerys pronounces the words she has rehearsed to the dosh khaleen, the crones of Vaes Dothrak.
 Even the most powerful khals bow to the wisdom and authority of these crones, each of whom is the khaleesi of a dead khal.

-The crones proclaim “The prince is riding; a boy, a boy, a strong boy” and begin to chant.
+The crones proclaim, “The prince is riding; a boy, a boy, a strong boy,” and begin to chant.
 After the crowd finishes chanting there is silence.
 Then one of the crones announces the greatness of the new prince, the Stallion Who Mounts the World.
-Then Daenerys reveals the name of her son: Rhaego, in honor of her older brother.
+Daenerys reveals the name of her son: Rhaego, in honor of her older brother.

 Khal Drogo leads her out of the pit with his bloodriders behind, followed by the rest, down the godsway.
 As they walk, Drogo asks about the name of their son and Daenerys explains about her brother, a fierce warrior who died before she was born; the last of the dragons.
 Drogo declares that it is a good name.